 It was after dark on a Monday last December, and Nicole Albrecht, 33, waited barefoot in a booking cell at Santa Ana City Jail in Orange County, California.
 She wasn’t new to the jail: She’d first been detained in 2014, after coming to the United States from her native Germany and overstaying her visa.
 That day, though, she’d been out for a court hearing for her immigration case, and on her way back inside three female officers had ordered her to remove her socks and shoes so they could search her.
 But when they’d demanded she take off the rest of her clothes, she’d refused.

 “I felt completely humiliated.
 It was disgusting to me,” she later told me in a phone interview.
-Albrecht had tried to get the officers to read an Immigration Enforcement and Control (ICE) manual she’d brought back from court, stating that the jail could not make her strip unless it believed she was hiding contraband, like a weapon or drugs.
+Albrecht had tried to get the officers to read an Immigration and Customs Enforcement (ICE) manual she’d brought back from court, stating that the jail could not make her strip unless it believed she was hiding contraband, like a weapon or drugs.
 But instead they’d pulled her arms behind her back, handcuffing them and leading her, still barefoot, to the booking cell downstairs.

 According to a complaint filed to local and federal authorities this week, guards then said that if Albrecht refused to be subject to a search, they would hold her there all night—without food or a bed, she says—and they’d transfer her the next morning to another facility.
 Afraid to move farther away from her attorney and her husband, a US citizen based in Los Angeles, she finally agreed to peel off her clothing.